EnigMoiD/enigmoid.github.io/projects/_posts/2013-12-17-blinkenlights.md

 header: [
 "We used a semester of Computer Architecture to turn an FPGA into a piano.", "An [FPGA](http://en.wikipedia.org/wiki/FPGA) (Field-Programmable Gate Array) is, as the name suggests, a large collection of logic gates that can be reconfigured on the fly.
-FPGAs are used in applications that require extremely low latency, as once they are programmed, they esentially _are_ the specified digital circuit.
+FPGAs are used in applications that require extremely low latency, as once they are programmed, they essentially _are_ the specified digital circuit.
 Our application did not require low latency, but writing the [Verilog HDL](http://en.wikipedia.org/wiki/Verilog) (hardware description language) code to divide the clock down to audible frequencies and interfacing with the onboard switches and LEDs was still a valuable exercise in FPGA development."
 ]

 specs: [